pkazmierczak/piotr.is/content/page/about.md

 permalink = "/about/"
 +++

-Hi, I'm Piotr! 👋 I work as a data engineer at <a href="https://www.messagebird.com/">MessageBird</a>.
+Hi, I'm Piotr! 👋 I am a data engineer at [MessageBird](https://www.messagebird.com/).

 This is my personal website, where I write about some of the things that matter to me, which can be anything from functional programming to philosophy of religion and bicycles.
-It also means that all opinions expressed here are solely my own and not those of my employer, and that this site is in no way endorsed by any third-party.
+It also means that all opinions expressed here are solely my own and not those of my employer.

 I used to be a researcher when I was young.
 [Have a look](/research) at what I worked on if you're interested.